Shopping for car insurance

 - Usage-based insurance: Some insurers offer an additional discount that's based on how safely you drive while participating in their usage-based insurance program, like Progressive's Snapshot® program.

 How to get car insurance

-You can buy a policy from Progressive any way you'd like, both online or over the phone (prices can vary depending on how you buy).
-You can even see pricing from other companies with our rate comparison tool.
+You can buy a policy from Progressive any way you'd like, online or over the phone (prices can vary depending on how you buy).
 Start shopping for a better car insurance rate: